 still the moon shines.

 I drove past a playground the other day and was saddened as I noticed that there were no children playing.
 It was a beautiful day and there was not a child in sight, not even on a bike.
 It may have been the timing but it made me think of the contrast of my childhood.
 The first part of this poem are some of my wonderful childhood memories.
 I don’t really believe the last line of my poem but I do worry about future generations.

 Heavy wooden swings

 sailed above trampled dirt,

-while fearless children climbed up to castles in the sky.
+while fearless children climbed to castles in the air.